LXRz1/my_snakemake_homework/README.md

 * [VMR_MSL38_v1.xlsx](https://ictv.global/vmr/current)

 ## Usage
-This pipeline does not involve additional manual steps, such as contig assembly and Diamond alignment.You need to perform sequence assembly and Diamond alignment beforehand.
-The file name format for Contig sequences is: `{sample_name}_contigs.fasta`, and the result file name format for Diamond alignment is: `{sample_name}_contigs_taxonomy_info.tsv`.
+This pipeline does not involve additional manual steps, such as contig assembly and Diamond alignment.You need to complete sequence assembly and Diamond alignment in advance.
+These are the required input files for the pipeline.
+The file format for Contig sequences is: {sample_name}_contigs.fasta, and the file format for Diamond alignment results is: {sample_name}_contigs_taxonomy_info.tsv.

-First, you need to configure your `config.yaml` file by entering the absolute paths for the required software or databases.
+Additionally, you need to configure the `config.yaml` file by replace the absolute paths for the required software or databases.

 Such as:
 - `contigs_path`         Contigs for all samples